ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

     ![](media/FBCimage46.png)

-3. Provide Connector App details and click Next
+3. On the **Add Connector App** page, enter the following information and then click **Next**.

+    - In the first box, type a name for the connector, such as **Facebook**.
+    - In the second box, type or paste the value of the APISecretKey that you obtained in Step 2.
+    - In the third box, type of paste the Azure app service URL; for example **https://fbconnector.azurewebsites.net**.

     ![](media/FBCimage47.png)

-    Fill the name as Facebook

-    Provide API secret key and Azure app service URL that you created (and saved to the text file) in Step 4.

 4. Click **Login with Connector App**.

     ![](media/FBCimage45.png)

-5. Provide secret and click login to connector service
+5. Type or paste the APISecretKey again and then click  **Login to Connector Service**.

    ![](media/FBCimage48.png)

-Secret key is same as the one entered in step above

 6. Click **Continue with Facebook.**

    ![](media/FBCimage49.png)

 7. On the **Log in to Facebook** page, log in using the credentials for the account for your organization’s Facebook Business pages.
-Make sure the Facebook account you logged in to is assigned the admin role for your organization’s Business pages
+Make sure the Facebook account you logged in to is assigned the admin role for your organization’s Facebook Business pages

    ![](media/FBCimage50.png)